 In 2019, 22 states and the District of Columbia are incrementally increasing their baseline earnings.
 Yet economists have claimed over the years that the minimum wage only harms those it is intended to help.
 So why is there the constant low-frequency drumbeat to continue the practice?
 The answer is simple: politicians.

 Famed economist Ludwig von Mises said it best when he mused about the matter in his 1962 masterpiece, The Ultimate Foundation of Economic Science: “No politician is any longer interested in the question whether a measure is fit to produce the ends aimed at.
-What alone counts for him is whether the majority of the voters favor or reject it.”We value your comments!
-Please weigh in on our comment section below.
+What alone counts for him is whether the majority of the voters favor or reject it.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com